 – creating internal immunities via micro-self-sustaining ecosystems

 5. Unfortunately, these nuances get swept away in pursuing big approximate misleading numbers.
-We pursue self-defeating logics.
+We pursue self-defeating paths.
 We get desperate to create employments and invite every junk company to pollute us.
 Instead of creating dependencies, we become dependent.
 We do not pursue a roadmap where employment is created not to strengthen some time-pass foreign company, but strengthen our own nation.
 We refuse to create dependencies.

 6. Another defeatist approach is to rely overtly on tax.
 It is like trying to generate electricity by putting windmills on highways that move when vehicles run.
 The problem is that electricity is generated at cost of increase wind resistance for vehicles.
 Many scientists tried such models that look awesome on paper, but failed miserably.